-YuJa makes it simple to incorporate multiple cameras, video feeds, and sources.
-This brings all of the tools of a well-equipped lecture hall online and accessible to your students, even away from the classroom.
-These tools are easy to incorporate—plug, play and go!
-Incorporating visual sources engages your students, including visual learners, as you lecture.
-In many classes, in a variety of subjects, the lecture is just that—a lecture!
-This is especially true for online or flipped classes, which don’t have the benefit of student interaction during the lecture.
-Visual presentation material is essential to take your lecture up a notch; it also makes note taking easier for your students!
+YuJa makes it simple to incorporate multiple cameras, video feeds, audio and screen sources.
+This brings all of the tools of a well-equipped lecture hall online and makes it more accessible to your students, even those away from the classroom.
+Incorporating visual elements engages your students, including visual learners, as you lecture.

 - Use PowerPoint or another presentation software to incorporate images, notes and other information.
-You can easily share your screen as you produce a lecture capture.
+You can easily share your screen as you produce a lecture capture recording.

 - Plug in your classroom SmartBoard to allow students to see you work equations, make notes or share information on the board.